-An antithetical viewpoint

 A throwback to college where being a student of philosophy, I had studied Immanuel Kant’s Critique of Pure Reason and his theory of a priori and a posteriori.
 Putting it simply and keeping it light, they are the two methodology of gathering knowledge by an individual mind and goes to form the substance of the ego.
 A priori the first based on deduction and reason is independent of experience and the second a posteriori is empirical and based on subjective experience.
 Most western philosophers give precedence to information and knowledge gathered through the former a priori as it’s, according to them, a more scientific approach, an objective study which determines that a particular formula when applied would in every instant bring the same result.
 The latter path of a posteriori is empirical and based on information gathered from subjective experience, a method which for obvious reasons, is very difficult to compute.
 The latter is usually debunked by those referred to popularly as ‘intellectuals’.
 But I have found both work in different ways to help the individual mind gather information.

 In the Sanatan philosophy the sanskrit term used is Ahankar.
 Ahankar which does not just mean the ‘I’ but the ‘I maker’.
 The first sign of ego is developed by the infant at the moment of birth.
-My Satguru Yogiraj Siddhanath, explains how when the baby emerges from the womb of the mother the heresy of separateness occurs and the soul forgetting it is divine starts identifying with the body.
 The first I of identifying with the external form grows roots.

 According to my understanding the identity of Aham or self strengthens as the baby grows by identifying with traits of its gender, family status and name.
 This sense of the self deepens further as the manas- the mind, and intellect- buddhi becomes more consolidated with social conditioning and upbringing and the very personal experiences in that souls journey.
 The I then refers to itself as the sum total of all 5 koshas, the panchakosha – the body of flesh, the body of breath, the body of mind and emotion, the body of intellect and the body of intuition.
 How this I collects information, knowledge and wisdom depends on how the I perceives the world through the 5 senses, panchendriyas.
 Further the substance of the I is textured by the play of the three gunas, the clarity or otherwise of the vivek buddhi.